microsoft/intelligence-toolkit/README.md

 Open [http://localhost:80](http://localhost:80) in your web browser to start using Intelligence Toolkit.

 **Note:** Docker Desktop App may enter sleep mode if inactive.
 In this case, open Docker Desktop, select Container in the left menu, then press play on intelligence-toolkit.

+**6. Setting up the AI model:**

+Intelligence Toolkit can be used with either OpenAI or Azure OpenAI as the generative AI API.

+The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) and [`Extract Record Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/extract_record_data/README.md) workflows additionally use OpenAI's Structured Outputs API, which requires a gpt-4o model as follows:

+- `gpt-4o-mini`
+- `gpt-4o`

+You can access the `Settings` page on the left sidebar when running the application:

+- For OpenAI, you will need an active OpenAI account ([create here](https://platform.openai.com/login)) and API key ([create here](https://platform.openai.com/account/api-keys)).

+- For Azure OpenAI, you will need an active Azure account ([create here](https://portal.azure.com/)), endpoint, key and version for the AI Service ([create here](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI)).

 **Option 2: Using Intelligence Toolkit as a Python Package (via PyPI)**